All Episodes

 That is a crazy setup and obviously it's not scalable

 to bigger countries.
-I'm curious though, like, where are those
+I'm curious though, like where are those

-commuters working, because I always see Lichtenstein labeled as a
+commuters working?
+Because I always see Lichtenstein labeled as a

 tax haven.
-So I imagine it has to do something
+So I imagine it has to do something with

-with a financial sector, right.
+a financial sector, right.

 Speaker 2 (13:19):

-is register a letterbox at a post office.
+a letterbox at a post office.

 Speaker 1 (13:53):

-Yeah, I know that trick because I'm from Delaware, but uh.
+Yeah.
+I know that trick because I'm from Delaware, but uh,

-is basically free money for Lichtenstein.
+pay is basically free money for Licktenstein.

 Speaker 2 (14:04):